elmuhn/baxter_demo/README.md

 				return 'aborted'
 ```
 The first few lines are for userdata definition (userdata.goal_from_ui: goal message from the user interface and userdata.result_for_ui: result message to be sent by demo manager) and the if statement allows the state return a ```different_request``` outcome when another action is requested.

+Bonds are generated right before demo is executed.